 • MMT’s sectoral balances equations are mathematically FALSE,

-• MMT’s policy proposal have NO sound scientific foundations,
+• MMT’s policy proposals have NO sound scientific foundations,

 • MMTers are scientifically INCOMPETENT.